upc-ghs/modpath-rw/README.md

 For bug reports and updates, follow:
   https://github.com/upc-ghs/modpath-rw
 ```
-Note: if the OpenMP library is not found by compilers, the program will be generated without parallel compatibility, without the input parameters `nprocs`, `parallel` and `tsoutput`.
+**Note**: if the OpenMP library is not found by compilers, the program will be generated without parallel compatibility, without the input parameters `nprocs`, `parallel` and `tsoutput`.
 If these are listed on the program help message (as above), the compilation with parallel compatibility was successful.

 #### Some relevant CLI arguments